What is a pancreas scan?

 quality of the scan.

-The scanner will be placed over your belly to detect the gamma rays emitted by the
+The scanner will be placed over your belly to find the gamma rays sent out by the

 radiopeptide in the pancreas tissue.

-You may be repositioned during the scan to obtain views of all the surfaces of the
+You may be repositioned during the scan to get views of all the surfaces of the pancreas.

-When the scan is completed, the IV line will be removed.
+When the scan is done, the IV line will be removed.

 The pancreas scan itself causes no pain.
 But you may have some discomfort or pain